Monterey County Bicycling Resources: Bike Shops, Services, Clubs, Events, Infrastructure, and More

 - Manzanita Park is operated by the North [Monterey] County Youth Recreation Association, as indicated by the Monterey County Parks website (as of 9/3/13).
 Click here for the county’s Manzanita Park webpage with some details on Manzanita Park BMX.
 The county lists the NCYRA phone contact for more info: 831-663-0859.

 - Manzanita Park is a good place to meet up with others who want to create more places to legally ride BMX in Monterey County.
 While Manzanita itself, at this time, is a track that facilitates the racing aspect of BMX, the Board would like to put in a pump park.
 See how you can help make that happen!
 Whether you’re into BMX racing or BMX for recreational and social riding, visit Manzanita Park and get acquainted with others who want to see more great BMX ops locally.

 What about skate parks?
 What about biking (BMX or any bicycle) at skate parks such as Salinas Skate Park or the skate park across from Virginia Rocca Barton elementary school in Salinas?
 “No bicycles” signs are posted, because these areas have been aside for use by skaters and skateboarders.
 Hey, skaters need a place to call their own too!
 It’s tough when neighborhood residents have no other place to ride BMX–it’s so tempting to just take your BMX down to the skate park.
 Please keep in mind this is officially illegal.
-Get involved in advocating for more BMX parks in Monterey County!
-Contact me to discuss, 831-375-6278.
+Get involved in advocating for more BMX parks in Monterey County.
+Feel free to contact me if you’d like to discuss.